 Though global in scale, the IGY spotlight was on Antarctica, and much was learned there about our understanding of seismological phenomena in the Southern Hemisphere, the earth’s total ice content, glacial analysis, and meteorological predictions.
 The IGY also set the stage and opened up a forum for discussions about what would become the Antarctic Treaty.

 The Antarctic Treaty

 In the midst of the Cold War, twelve nations, including the USSR, signed the Antarctic Treaty in 1959 and enacted it June 23, 1961.
-Ecology, conservation, astrophysics, meteorology, climate science, geophysics, and continental drift are just some of the many physical sciences that are represented in the cooperative, international research projects that have followed the remarkable enactment of the Treaty.
+Ecology, conservation, astrophysics, meteorology, climate science, geophysics, and continental drift are just some of the many physical sciences and areas of study that are represented in the cooperative, international research projects that have followed the remarkable enactment of the Treaty.
 Within the fourteen articles of the Treaty are the notions of free, collaborative, and non-political scientific investigation between parties.

 Antarctica: No Longer Frozen in Time

 Today, very real changes in the Antarctic region due to climate change are being documented, lending some urgency to the scientific research being conducted there.
 Most of the world’s fresh water is found in the continent’s frozen ice, and this ice is melting rapidly.
 The need for an integrated approach to environmental management is testing the Antarctic Treaty System as national, economic, and scientific interests each add their own pressures.